GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 2. Supplies it with the appropriate variables and results from previously calculated nodes
 3. Collects the result for use by subsequent nodes

 This orchestration allows artifacts to exchange data without direct knowledge of each other.
 After complete traversal, the root node contains the result of the entire policy evaluation.
+This design provides a structured mechanism for rule interaction, solving the challenge of composing complex rules from simpler components.

 ![Policy bird's eye view](../assets/erc-draft_composite_policy/simple_policy_bird_eye_view.svg)